wesleywerner/moonlight/guide.md

   * Default Actions
   * Parser Behaviour

-# Loading Moonlight
+# Getting Started

-Moonlight is written in pure Lua, require it like any module.
+Moonlight is written in pure Lua, this means it can be easily embedded in new and existing projects.
+It also allows us to create quick and easy prototypes with the standard Lua libraries.

 ```
 local ml = require("moonlight")